Carbuncle Awards that honoured ‘dismal Scots towns’ scrapped

 However, Mr Glenday insisted that the Carbuncles had been a force for good because they put pressure on councils to take action to improve their towns.

-He added: “In New Cumnock, for example, there have been some remarkable changes since it was named Scotland’s most dismal town in 2013.
+He explained: “In New Cumnock, for example, there have been some remarkable changes since it was named Scotland’s most dismal town in 2013.

 “The town hall which was derelict has been renovated and the lido, one of the last in Scotland, was reopened by Prince Charles just the other month.